 BSN students collaborate with clients, the interdisciplinary team, and multiple care providers to establish client-centered goals to optimize wellness outcomes for the individual and community.
 Students compassionately care for clients, incorporating global appreciation and tolerance, evidence-based practice care, and research.
-Mentorship is encouraged, and utilization of technology is improved while evolving therapeutic communication techniques.
 Students learn how to solve ethical dilemmas, promote self-integrity, and benefit the community using the art and science of nursing to help people flourish and find optimal meaning in their lived experiences to promote the healthiest possible community.
-Graduates will continue to strive for excellence through ongoing engagement in self-directed lifelong learning with participation as an active member of society in their community, becoming leaders and developing their professional identity and ability to work with teams to create innovative or evidence-based solutions to problems.